LaBrique/WORKSHOP-Discord.js/README.md

 Let's add some utility commands!
 Before anything else, it is important to know that Discord servers are referred to as `Guilds`.

-Upon receiving the message `[prefix]list`, your bot should list all the users present in the guild.
+Upon receiving the message `[:prefix]list`, your bot should list all the users present in the guild.
 To this end, we will have to dig deeper inside discord.js' documentation:
 - [message](https://discord.js.org/#/docs/main/stable/class/Message)
 - [channel](https://discord.js.org/#/docs/main/stable/class/TextChannel)